-Most taxable properties in B.C. are included with the exception of recreational properties such as parks and playing fields, and major industrial properties such as pulp mills and utilities.
+Most taxable properties across British Columbia are included with the exception of some First Nations’ properties and properties with certain use codes; including recreational properties, such as parks and playing fields, and major industrial properties, such as pulp mills, and utilities.

 Typically, only the property owner can request additional information and there may be a fee charged to access additional property information.
 Contact a BC Assessment representative at 1-866-valueBC (1-866-825-8322) for more details.

 The drop-down menu on the left of the search bar defaults with the option to search by civic address.
-Two additional search options are available via the drop-down menu: roll number and plan.
-These three search options have been provided to make it easy to search for a property using commonly-known unique identifiers available on your assessment notice.
-Someone searching for a specific property needs to have only one of these three identifiers in order to locate the property.
+Three additional search options are available via the drop-down menu: roll number, plan and PID.
+These four search options have been provided to make it easy to search for a property using commonly-known unique identifiers available on your assessment notice.
+Someone searching for a specific property needs to have only one of these four identifiers in order to locate the property.